KyleKinsella/Random-Test-Data-Generation/README.md

-# My tool only works for the following types for the moment: Int, Float, Double, Boolean and Long, so if you are writing your own methods only use these types.
+# My tool only works for the following types for the moment: Int, Float, Double, Boolean and Long, String, Char and int[][] arrays, so if you are writing your own methods only use these types.

 # How to install my software